 Advocate High Court

-Society for Human Rights and Prisoners’ Aid (SHARP)
+Society for Human Rights and Prisoners’ Aid (SHARP-Pakistan).

-The CEO of SHARP-Pakistan is a lawyer by profession, honored with Presidential Award ‘Defender of Human Rights’ for his commitment and services to the humanity.
-Having over 25 years of experience in the field of human rights and law, he had also been the chief editor of first ever Urdu language legal magazine of Pakistan ‘Al-Qanoon‘.
-The magazine bears the honor of being presented in the court of law as reference in many cases.
+The Chairman of SHARP-Pakistan is a lawyer by profession, honored with Presidential Award ‘Defender of Human Rights’ for his commitment and services to the humanity.
+Having over 25 years of experience in the field of human rights and law, .
 Mr. Banori is also a columnist, and has been regularly giving his thoughts on various socio-political issues in leading newspapers in Pakistan.